 Fitbit devices exist to help you live a healthier life by tracking your fitness goals.
 After hearing success stories, it’s likely you’ve considered purchasing one for yourself.
 Maybe you’re trying to lose weight, training for an event, or just want to make healthier choices every day.

-There’s no denying that Fitbits are interesting gadgets that may be an ideal workout companion for many individuals.
+There’s no denying that Fitbit devices are interesting gadgets that may be an ideal workout companion for many individuals.
 But is a Fitbit the right choice for you?

-No matter which model you choose, you’re making a pretty significant investment.
-Before you go out and buy one, ask yourself these four simple questions to make sure it’s worth the cost!
+No matter which model you choose, you’re making an investment.
+Before you go out and buy one, ask yourself these simple Fitbit questions to make sure it’s worth the cost.

 Cant wait to get paid so I can get a new Fitbit, mine broke like 3 months ago and have used it as an excuse to not exercise lol

 This is the first question to ask yourself because it’s a trap that many people fall into.
 Simply put, a Fitbit is not a magic bullet that will suddenly give you the motivation to exercise.

 Some people give every excuse imaginable for why they don’t work out.
 They claim that they can’t start until they have suitable clothes, or until the weather changes, or until they have the right gadget.
 But the truth is that it’s not these secondary aspects that prevent them from starting—it’s themselves.

 If you don’t have the motivation to consistently work towards your exercise goals without a Fitbit, buying one is not going to suddenly change your ways.
 A fitness tracker is meant to track your habits and give you actionable data.

 Know yourself and whether you’ll actually commit to a plan.
 Someone who won’t go for a walk today because they’re waiting for their Fitbit to arrive in the mail tomorrow will always find an excuse to avoid exercising.

 In short: If you don’t exercise regularly and plan on a Fitbit alone motivating you to do so, don’t buy a Fitbit.